Keith Piper (artist): Career and works

 Piper continued to practise throughout the 1990s, 2000s and 2010s, exhibiting work in prestigious galleries and museums around the world, including, in 1999, the New Museum of Contemporary Art in New York, in 2007, the Victoria and Albert Museum, and, in 2012, Migrations at Tate Britain.
-In 1998, Piper, along with Ramona Ramlochand collaborated on an exhibition called The Night Has A Thousand Eyes at the Ottowa Art Gallery.
+In 1998, Piper, along with Ramona Ramlochand collaborated on an exhibition called The Night Has A Thousand Eyes at the Ottawa Art Gallery.
 It included a collaborative installation between the two as well as their own separate ones.

 Examples of Piper's work are held in numerous public collections, including the Arts Council Collection Tate and the Manchester Art Gallery.
 His 'Untitled' (1986) painting acquired by Manchester Art Gallery was re-interpreted in 2022 for display as a central work in their Climate Justice Gallery.

 In 2002, Keith Piper was awarded an honorary Doctorate of Arts at Wolverhampton University and has taught for several years as a Reader in Fine Art at London's Middlesex University.

 In 2015–16, Piper's work (You Are Now Entering) Mau Mau Country (1983) was featured in the six-month exhibition No Colour Bar: Black British Art in Action 1960–1990 held at the City of London's Guildhall Art Gallery.

-In 2017, Iniva, in partnership with Bluecoat, presented a solo exhibition of Piper's work.
+In 2017, Iniva, presented a solo exhibition of Piper's work at Bluecoat, Liverpool.
 Entitled Unearthing the Bankers Bones, it featured large-scale painting, installation and digital works that address anxieties about the impacts of globalisation.
 Lending its title to the exhibition, the centrepiece of the show is a 70th Anniversary Commission for the Arts Council Collection with Iniva and Bluecoat, consisting of three synchronised high definition video projections, which depict a narrative of economic and social collapse.
 This was Piper's first monographic show since the retrospective Relocating the Remains, produced by Iniva in 1997.

 The retrospective Body Politics – Work from 1982–2007 was shown from October to December 2019 in Wolverhampton Art Gallery.

-In 2022, Piper created the exhibition Jet Black Futures which was presented at the New Art Gallery in Walsal from January 12-April 24.
+In 2022, Piper created the exhibition Jet Black Futures which was presented at the New Art Gallery in Walsall from January 12-April 24.
 It was "a set of mixed-media digital montages printed onto white material and intended to serve as protest banners."

+Viva Voce, a site-specific commission for the Rex Whistler Room at Tate Britain, opened in 2024.